 Checking accounts charge a variety of fees:

-- Monthly maintenance charges are flat-dollar fees that come out of your balance every month.
+- Monthly maintenance charges: Flat-dollar fees that come out of your balance every month.
 It’s hard to imagine a situation where it makes sense to pay those fees.

-- Overdraft charges are transaction fees for spending more than you have in your account.
+- Overdraft charges: Transaction fees for spending more than you have in your account.
 The bank might “lend” you money or allow payments to go through even when your account is empty.
 You need to repay those amounts, and you’ll typically pay additional overdraft charges.

-- Insufficient funds fees are similar to overdraft charges, but those might hit your account even when the bank doesn’t cover payments for you.
+- Insufficient funds fees: Similar to overdraft charges, but those might hit your account even when the bank doesn’t cover payments for you.
 If you try to spend more than you have, an insufficient funds fee may apply.

-- Additional fees are always possible.
-For example, you may have to pay ATM charges for using certain ATMs, although some banks, like Schwab Bank, rebate those fees.
-What’s more, some banks charge for requests like wire transfers, replacement debit cards, and stop payment requests.
+- Additional fees: You may have to pay ATM charges for using certain ATMs, although some banks rebate those fees.
+What’s more, some banks charge for requests like wire transfers, replacement debit cards, and stop-payment requests.